U.S. Army Golden Knights drop in to 2025 Army Navy Game

-Point of view video from Sgt.
-1st Class Brandon Guevara of the U.S. Army Parachute Team as he makes a demonstration parachute jump on 13 December 2025 for the Army Navy game at M&T Bank Stadium in Baltimore, Md.
-(U.S. Army video by Sgt.
-1st Class Brandon Guevara)
+The U.S. Army Parachute Team's C-147A jump aircraft flies around M&T Bank Stadium prior to a demonstration parachute jump on 13 December 2025 for the Army Navy game in Baltimore, Md.
+(U.S. Army photo by Megan Hackett)

 |Date Taken: